Polaris School and Centre

 During this time, we hosted community events such as a presentation of Kim Hunter’s film Time to Play, outdoor Advent spirals, lectures by veteran Waldorf teachers such as Monica Flamenco, James Brian, Les Black, and Eurythmy workshops and performances.

-To strengthen the Waldorf impulse in Ottawa and the community involved, we connected with other Waldorf initiatives for possible collaboration: Darla Barrows’ Stone Soup Parent-and-Child Program, Yasmeen Osman‘s Garden Gate Kindergarten, Kati Gabor’s Sun Child Nature Program, and Yvette Halpin’s Nimblekids.
+To strengthen the Waldorf-inspired impulse in Ottawa and the community involved, we connected with other Waldorf-inspired initiatives for possible collaboration: Darla Barrows’ Stone Soup Parent-and-Child Program, Yasmeen Osman‘s Garden Gate Kindergarten, Kati Gabor’s Sun Child Nature Program, and Yvette Halpin’s Nimblekids.

 We see this first year as an opportunity to